kbparagua/paloma/README.md

 ### Creating a Controller

-A Controller constructor is created or accessed, if it already exists, using `Paloma.controller()` method.
+A Controller constructor is created or accessed (if it already exists), using `Paloma.controller()` method.

 ```javascript
 var ArticlesController = Paloma.controller('Articles');
 ```

 It will return the constructor function of your controller.

+Note: Using `Paloma.controller` method, you can access the same controller constructor across different files.

 ### Handling Actions